tannguyen248/reactjs-ifps/README.md

 ## Concept

 You can using IPFS directly on FE, but I don't think it's a good idea.
-With IPFS + Express API, you can easilly address future problems that you might be facing with IPFS.
+With IPFS + Express API, you can easily address future problems that you might be facing with IPFS.
 In my view, IPFS is the future and it can combine with API to become a new development stack

 ## POC